moswm/roboTickerTape/README.md

 # roboTickerTape

-roboTickerTape (rTT) aggregates and caches ticker tapes from exchanges
+roboTickerTape aggregates and caches ticker tapes from exchanges